GOCDB/gocdb/INSTALL.md

 ###Authentication
 Authentication is handled by the `lib/Authentication` package, and is configured for x509 client certificate authentication by default.
-Different authentication schemes can be configured using the abstractions in this package such as SAML2.
+Different authentication schemes can be configured using the abstractions in this package such as SAML2 for integration with Federated Identity Management.
 See `lib/Authentication/README.md` for details.

+###DBUnit Tests
+A comprehensive test suite is provided and can be used to assert that the GocDB runs as expected against your chosen DB.
+It is therefore recommended you run the DBUnit tests before running a production GocDB instance.
+See `tests/README.md` for details.